verloop/ios-sdk/README.md

 config.setUserParam(key: "email", value: "user@test.com")
 ```

 - Custom Fields: Use this api setCustomField to pass any custom parameters.
 This helps to add your own logic into conversation.
-This could be fetched via webhooks while running the bot recipe.
+This could be fetched via webhooks while running the bot recipe. `key` and `value` are the details saved within the set scope.
+Scope takes in two values, `user` and `room`.

 ```
 config.putCustomField(key: String, value: String, scope: SCOPE)
 ```

-Where key and value are the details saved within the set scope.
-Scope takes in two values, `user` and `room`.

 - Listeners: You could set two listenrs when an end user taps on a button or url in the recipe.